 Be clear about the type of engagement you want with the residents — do you want to sub-lease the property to your residents or you want them to provide the co-working space experience as a service.
 Sub-leases involve parting with the rights on the property and would need you to have the right to sub-lease on your original agreement, while a services agreement would be restricted to the services provided.

-A co-working space is more than just the providing some quality workspace.
-Make sure your agreement includes the details of the number of seats, internet speed, download limits, access to the meeting room etc. Disputes with the users normally arise with respect to additional users, temporary interns etc, so it’s better to have it all covered up front.
-The users do expect that you will comply by your promises and be prepared to have back up plans to keep your users satisfied.
-Some users may demand penal clauses for non-compliance of any of the terms, so negotiate hard.
+A co-working space is more than just providing some quality workspace.
+Make sure your agreement includes the details of the number of seats, internet speed, download limits, access to the meeting room, etc. Disputes with the users normally arise with respect to additional users, temporary interns etc, so it’s better to have it all covered upfront.
+The users do expect that you will comply with your promises and be prepared to have back up plans to keep your users satisfied.
+Some users may demand penal clauses for non-compliance with any of the terms, so negotiate hard.

 It’s all about money, honey!
 Whether you accept payments via cash, online transfers or via bitcoins, be specific about the charges.
 If you charge more for high speed internet, or for video conferencing put it in the agreement.
 Taxes may change over time, so ensure that agreement points it out clearly.
 If you intend to increase prices periodically, then the agreement should clearly spell out how much and when the escalation will kick in.
 You can find details of price and amenities on Sneed.

 This is a tricky one.
 People from diverse backgrounds will be working together at your coworking space — different types of businesses, work timing, client visits, etc will mean that you will need to set some type of Do’s and Don’ts to everybody their individual space.
 As the service provider, you may be the person adjudicating on certain small matters, but then there are those that are illegal and requires immediate action — Racist slur, harassment, threatening behavior etc. These are core values around which the co-working space is built and you need to communicate it firmly to the users that violate these would not be tolerated.